Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Beautiful basalt columns by Aldeyjarfoss

-Here we are not far from my favourite place in Iceland, Mývatn, with all of its gems of nature - and where you will for sure feel like you have stepped into another world.
+Here we are not far from my favourite place in Iceland, Mývatn, with all of its gems of nature, and where you will for sure feel like you have stepped into another world.

-There are 2 roads leading to Aldeyjarfoss from Goðafoss by ring-road 1; roads 842 and 844.
-I took road 842, which turns into the mountain road F-26, up to the falls and returned back to Goðafoss on road 844 (which turns into road 843 after the big bridge connecting the two roads further up in Bárðadalur), as I wanted to explore all the 90 km of Bárðardalur valley!
+I took road 842, which turns into the mountain road F-26, up to the falls, and returned to Goðafoss on road 844 (which turns into road 843 after the big bridge connecting the two roads, further up in Bárðadalur), as I wanted to explore all 90 km of the Bárðardalur valley!

 Visiting Aldeyjarfoss from the south bank